guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 **Step-2**.
 Re-set the labeling rule/knowledge for human.
 Then the knowledge-refreshed human re-label the training data that is recognised by badcase patterns of Step-1.
 Then we train to get a new version of current deep model.

+In this step, the range of to-label targets can be simplified, because the to-label data is recognised by badcase patterns and is limited to a smaller range of distribution.
+So we reduce labeling difficulty by reduce the to-label targets range, which also improves the human labeling accuracy.

 **Loop Step-1 and Step-2**.
 Back to last Step-1 and re-evaluate the last Step-2 model's predictions and find the new badcase patterns.